zeek/zeekctl/doc/broctl.rst

 .. _ControlTopic:

 *ControlTopic* (string, default "bro/control")
-    The Broker topic name used for sending and receiving control messages to Bro processes
+    The Broker topic name used for sending and receiving control messages to Bro processes.

 .. _CrashExpireInterval: